apache/predictionio/docs/manual/recommendation/quickstart.md

 2014-11-18 12:38:47,724 INFO  tools.Console$ - Access Key: 3mZWDzci2D5YsqAnqNnXH9SB6Rg3dsTBs8iHkK6X2i54IQsIZI1eEeQQyMfs7b3F
 ```

 Take note of the `Access Key` and `App ID`.
-You will need the `Access Key` to refer to "MyApp1" when you collect data.
+You will need the `Access Key` to
-At the same time, you will use `App ID` to refer to "MyApp1" in engine code.
+refer to "MyApp1" when you collect data.
+At the same time, you will use `App ID`
+to refer to "MyApp1" in engine code.

 ## Create a new Engine from an Engine Template

-Now let's create a new engine called *MyRecommendation* by cloning the MLlib Collaborative Filtering engine template:
+Now let's create a new engine called *MyRecommendation* by cloning the MLlib
+Collaborative Filtering engine template, assuming `/home/yourname/predictionio`
+is the installation directory of PredictionIO:

 ```
 $ cp -r /home/yourname/predictionio/templates/scala-parallel-recommendation MyRecommendation
 $ cd MyRecommendation
 ```
-* Assuming /home/yourname/predictionio is the installation directory of PredictionIO.*

 ## Collecting Data

 Next, let's collect some training data for the app of this Engine.
+By default,
-By default, the Recommendation Engine Template supports 2 types of events: "rate" and "buy".
+the Recommendation Engine Template supports 2 types of events: **rate** and
+**buy**.
 A user can give a rating score to an item or he can buy an item.

-You can send these data to PredictionIO EventServer in real-time easily by making a HTTP request or through the `EventClient` of a SDK
+You can send these data to PredictionIO Event Server in real-time easily by
+making a HTTP request or through the `EventClient` of an SDK.

 <div class="codetabs">
 <div data-lang="Python SDK">